shdnaicode/arduino-blynk/README.md

 # Temperature sensor integrated Blynk software
-Programming with Arduino IDE, and Blynk software for Time &amp; Date and Temperature hardware sensor.
+Programming with Arduino IDE, and Blynk software for time, date, and temperature hardware sensor.